How to Plant a Peony Plant

 Vibrant pink peonies in full bloom with green leaves and unopened buds, set against a blurred outdoor background—a beautiful scene for anyone passionate about peony care.

-• Year 1: Your newly planted peony will focus its energy on developing a strong root system.
-It might produce a few leaves and perhaps a small flower or two, or none at all.
+• Year 1: Newly planted peonies focus on developing strong roots.
+You may see leafy growth and possibly a small bloom — or none at all.
 This is normal.

 A close-up of a beautiful bouquet of pink and white peonies held by a hand.
 The peonies are full and lush, with delicate, layered petals.
 In the background, there is a garden scene with greenery and vibrant flowers, adding a natural ambiance to the image.